AdityaS1426/DebugDataBandits/README.md

 ###### Transactions

-BUY - Buy a car.
+BUY [Enter VIN] - Buy a car.

-RET - Return a car.
+RET [Enter Transaction ID] - Return a car.

 ## How to Use the Bank - Atharva & Jacob